abhidxt299/RoManOV/Assignments/Assignments.md

 # Question 2

 Prepare a dataset of around 20K images of chesspawns and recognise them using Computer Vision and Deep Learning.
 Try to get a recognition accuracy of more than 75% for most of the images.
+You may refer to chapters 7.1, 7.2 and 8 for examples.

 # Clues and Hints